MicrosoftDocs/power-automate-docs/articles/minit/unary-operators.md

 ---
 title: List of unary operators (preview)
-description: Get a list of unary operators in the minit desktop application in process advisor.
+description: Get a list of unary operators in the Minit desktop application in process advisor.
 author: nijemcevic
 ms.subservice: process-advisor
 ms.topic: conceptual